 Also from the federal code: “No part of the flag should ever be used as a costume or athletic uniform.
 However, a flag patch may be affixed to the uniform of military personnel, firemen, policemen, and members of patriotic organizations.
 The flag represents a living country and is itself considered a living thing.
 Therefore, the lapel flag pin being a replica should be worn on the left lapel near the heart.”

-“The colors of the United States flag signify historical meaning, which not many people know about,” Haag told LifeZette.
+“The colors of the United States flag signify historical meaning, which not many people know about,” Haag told LifeZette last year in an interview.

 Invoking Charles Thompson, secretary of the Continental Congress, Haag said, “White signifies purity and innocence; red: hardiness and valor; and blue: the color of the chief, signifies vigilance, perseverance and justice.”